-Getting Beyond the Label
+Getting Beyond the Marketing

 We find that customers are bewildered by labels being used as attributes for chicken in the marketplace.
 And rightly so, since many of the labels are used in ways that do more to deceive than to illuminate.
 “Cage free”, “free range”, “outdoor access”, “heirloom”, and sadly even our beloved phrase “pasture raised” have all been used to sell people something that is different than the product they are envisioning in their minds.
 Short of seeing what is actually going on at the farm, you really don’t know what you are getting.